-The Boeing 757 is a bit of an odd aircraft.
-Built after the Boeing 727 and developed at the same time as the Boeing 767, it filled a unique hole in the aviation market that has arguably not been filled since.
-Why was it built?
-Let us explore.
+The Boeing 757 is an interesting aircraft.
+Boeing developed it after its trijet 727, at around the same time that the 767 was entering production.
+It filled a unique hole in the aviation market that, in a way, has not been filled since.
+So why exactly did Boeing produce the 757?

-Boeing began to develop a new aircraft after the success of the Boeing 727.
-The 727 series had become the best selling aircraft of the 1960s and was the main workhorse of US aviation.
-Looking at the market, airlines wanted a bigger version of the 727 and asked Boeing if it could improve on the 727-200s 189 seats.
+Boeing began to develop a new aircraft after the success of the Boeing 727 series.
+This three-engine jetliner had become the best selling aircraft of the 1960s, and the main workhorse of US commercial aviation.

-The manufacturer offered two concepts.
-The first was a longer Boeing 727-300 that would have the advantage of being built in five years with the added seats, or a newer concept aircraft developed from the ground up called the 7N7.
-Initially, airlines like United Airlines took an interest in the stretched 727-300 as it would easily fit into existing operations.
+The manufacturer offered two concepts, the first of which was a stretched-fuselage, higher-capacity Boeing 727-300.
+As a development of an existing aircraft, this would have had the advantage of being developed within just five years.
+The other option was a newer concept aircraft designed from the ground up, known as the 7N7.
+Initially, carriers such as United took an interest in the stretched 727-300 as it would easily fit into existing operations.

-The Boeing 757 would go on to fill the middle of the market role for airlines around the world.
-This would be routes that had high demand (thus not suitable for Boeing 727s) but not enough to warrant the widebody Boeing 767.
-You can read our comparison article here.
+The Boeing 757 would go on to fill the middle-market role for airlines around the world.
+Unlike the 727 which preceded it, the 757 was ideal for routes with relatively high demand, but not enough to warrant the widebody 767.
+It also offered a far greater range than the trijet 727.

-When ETOPS was changed to allow twin-engined aircraft to fly over the Atlantic, many airlines chose to operate the Boeing 757 (and the 767) from North America to Europe.
-They would fly to smaller cities and allow airlines to carve out lucrative tourist routes without flying through hub airports (like London).
+When ETOPS was changed to allow twin-engined aircraft to fly over the Atlantic, many airlines began operating the 757 and 767 between North America and Europe.
+They flew on ‘long thin’ routes, directly connecting smaller cities at either end.
+This allowed airlines to carve out lucrative tourist routes without needing to pass through hub airports, such as London Heathrow.

-Overall, the Boeing 757 was designed for airlines looking for a bigger Boeing 727, and a refreshed look at the design.
-Flying internationally wasn’t its original purpose, but it turned out to be highly suitable for the job.
+Overall, the Boeing 757 was designed for airlines looking for a bigger Boeing 727.
+It proved a useful refreshment, with technological advancements borrowed from the 767 that saw it outrank the 727 in many areas.
+Flying internationally wasn’t its original purpose, but, with the advent of ETOPS, this was another area in which it unexpectedly turned out to be highly suitable!

-Have you flown on a Boeing 757?
-Let us know in the comments.
+Have you ever flown on a Boeing 757?
+Let us know your memories in the comments!